-Virginia set for tie-breaking lot draw to decide House control
+Republicans win 'lot draw' for Virginia House seat

 State legislative races have been settled this way before.
 In Mississippi in 2015, a House seat was decided by the candidates drawing straws (though the Democratic candidate's win was quickly overturned by the Republican-controlled state House).
 In 2006, a coin toss settled a primary for an Alaska House seat.

 But seldom, if ever, have the stakes been so high.
-If Yancey wins, Republicans will have a 51-49 majority and keep control of the House -- allowing them to stymie Democrat Ralph Northam, who won November's governor's race.
-But a Simonds win would force the parties to share power in the House.
+Yancey's win gives Republicans a 51-49 majority and continued control of the House -- allowing them to stymie Democrat Ralph Northam, who won November's governor's race.
+A Simonds win would have forced the parties to share power in the House.

-It's the second attempt to hold the lot drawing.
+It was the second attempt to hold the lot drawing.
 The first effort, scheduled for December, was canceled when Simonds asked a court to toss out a ballot it had previously decided to count for Yancey, resulting in the tie.
 The court rejected Simonds' motion on Wednesday.